-The decision to close schools at all levels, including universities, throughout the Madrid region came just days after the regional government also closed all senior day-care centres for fear of the rapid spread of the virus among the elderly, following an outbreak of COVID-19 at a senior centre in the Madrid suburb of Valdemoro.
+The decision to close schools at all levels, including universities, throughout the Madrid region came just days after the regional government also closed all senior day-care centers for fear of the rapid spread of the virus among the elderly, following an outbreak of COVID-19 at a senior center in the Madrid suburb of Valdemoro.
 Many businesses are now feeling the effects of this pandemic and its sudden rise, with many businesses closing up too.
 Some businesses are even using sites like mykeymaninsurance.com to insure their most valuable employees just in case anything were to happen to them during this outbreak.
 It’s always best to air on the side of caution and keeping employees safe is a top priority.

 The suspension of these places was announced by Madrid regional President Isabel Díaz Ayuso in a hastily called press conference Monday evening, following an emergency afternoon meeting of the central government’s Consejo de Gobierno led by Spanish President Pedro Sánchez.

 The closures will go into effect Wednesday and will impact more than 1.2 million students and nearly 102,000 teachers and staff at the primary, secondary and high-school level in Madrid, plus an additional 291,000 university students and 39,000 professors, researchers and university administrative staff throughout the region.